Cascades/georgetattersall/content/project/ray-casting/index.md

 * Try using importance sampling to increase convergence speed
 * Develop some BxDF functions
 * Millions of other techniques to generally improve performance and quality
+* OH!
+And I really want to write a ray-tracer in CMake...
+I recon I'd have to be the first... maybe for good reason.

 But for now I'll end on a classic Cornell Box